taskcluster/community-tc-config/config/projects/README.md

       instanceTypes: a dict, where each key is an instance type, and the value is the capacity per instance for that instance type.
       imageset: top level key from imagesets.yml
-      cloud: cloud to deploy in ('aws' or 'gcp')
-      ..: ..  # arguments to that function
+      cloud: cloud to deploy in ('aws', 'azure', or 'gcp') ..: ..  # arguments to that function

   secrets: